VIAME/VIAME/doc/install_guide.rst

 flag looks like `-DVIAME_ENABLE_OPENCV:BOOL=ON`, of course changing OPENCV to match the plugin.
 Multiple plugins may be used, or none.

-Viame can be built either in the source ild/install/lib/libviame_scallop_tk.so -- Set runtime path of "/home/matt/Dev/directory tree or in a seperate build directory (recommended).
+Viame can be built either in the source directory tree or in a seperate build directory (recommended).
 Replace "build" with your location of choice, and run the following commands:

 `mkdir build`